nanocurrency/nano-docs/docs/running-a-node/docker-management.md

 ### Docker entrypoint support

-The docker entry script has migrated to a command with default arguments:
+As of v20.0, the docker entry script has migrated to a command with default arguments:
 ```
 Usage:
    /entry.sh nano_node [[--]daemon] [cli_options] [-l] [-v size]